triton-inference-server/server/README.md

   developed [KFServing
   protocol](https://github.com/kubeflow/kfserving/tree/master/docs/predict-api/v2).

+* A [C API](docs/inference_protocols.md#c-api) allows Triton to be linked directly into your application for edge and other in-process use cases.

 * [Metrics](docs/metrics.md) indicating GPU utilization, server
   throughput, and server latency.
 The metrics are provided in Prometheus data format.